-EMDR (Eye Movement Desensitization & Reprocessing) is a somatic therapy that uses bilateral stimulation to process and release information trapped in the mind and body.
-It frees people from disturbing images, body sensations, debilitating emotions, and restrictive beliefs.
-EMDR has been extensively researched as treatment for PTSD, and is considered an evidence-based therapy.
+EMDR (Eye Movement Desensitization & Reprocessing) is a somatic therapy that uses bilateral stimulation, such as eye movements or alternating sounds, to process and release information trapped in the mind and body.
+It helps bring together what we know to be true (cognition) with our felt experience, so it frees people from disturbing images, body responses, debilitating emotions, and restrictive beliefs.
+EMDR has been extensively researched as treatment for PTSD and is considered an evidence-based therapy.

-EMDR is also used to treat the psychological effects of smaller traumas that manifest in symptoms of depression, anxiety, phobias, low self-satisfaction, creativity blocks, and relationship difficulties.
-As a result of EMDR’s clearing of emotional and physical blockages, many people also experience a sense of joy, openness, and deep connection with others.
+EMDR is an accelerated process, so it doesn’t take years to find liberation from sensations that have long felt stuck.
+It is also used to treat the psychological effects of smaller traumas that manifest in symptoms of depression, anxiety, phobias, low self-satisfaction, creativity blocks, and relationship difficulties.
+As a result of EMDR’s clearing of emotional and physical blockages, many people experience a new sense of joy, openness, and deep connection with others.